Before the lesson

 - A webcam will allow you to participate more fully in the group environment, and enable me to give you feedback as the lesson progresses

 A smartphone will work but a larger device is preferable, to give you a better view.
-The Zoom software functionality is also more limited on smaller devices and is not really optimal for the way that I run my lessons.

 From previous experience of this medium, I do try to let everyone participate with sound, but if you are in an environment where the background noise is quite loud, I may have to politely mute you during the lesson at times.
 You will still be able to hear it all, and you can choose to unmute yourself should you need to.